 Second, some colours work better than others.
 In particular, you should never use the colour red.
-Other disturbing colours include yellow, orange and bright white.
-On the other hand, colours like green, blue, purple, brown and black tend to have a calming and soothing effect.
+Other potentially overstimulating colours include yellow, orange, and bright white.
+On the other hand, colours like green, blue, purple, brown, and black tend to have a calming and soothing effect.

 Just like colours, lights can trigger many different sensory responses.
 Harsh light, in particular, can cause sensory issues for SEN children and teenagers of all ages.
-In fact, studies have shown it’s one of the reasons why children with autism have more trouble focussing in classrooms.
+In fact, studies have shown that lighting is one of the reasons why children with autism have more trouble focusing in classrooms.

 Other ideas include dimmers so you can easily control the light levels and blinds to block out external light when needed.
 Lastly, avoid flickering lights or buzzing lamps as they can be very off-putting for your child.

 Sounds are incredibly important when it comes to mental stimulation, especially when there are too many of them in a given environment.
 You want to try and block out as many external sounds as possible to give your child a serene, safe space in which they can choose their own preferred sounds to listen to (if any).

 This starts with ensuring the windows and doors keep out as much sound as possible, opting for draught excluders and triple-glazed glass if possible.
 Other solutions include noise-cancelling headphones, playing music or sounds via a stereo, or investing in a white noise machine.